 The game ends when one player has played all the cards to the foundation piles and wins, or when both players are blocked, in which case the winner is the player who has played more cards to the foundation piles.

 This game is possible with up to 6 or 7 or even more players, each beginning with their own pack of 52 cards.
 The moves in this version are the same as above, but the players do not take turns.
-Both play at once, as fast as possible, but each using only one hand.
+All play at once, as fast as possible, but each using only one hand.
 When you cannot or do not wish to make further moves with your face up cards, you turn over the top three cards of your stack, put them face up on your discard pile and continue playing.
 If there are no more cards in your stack, you may turn your whole discard pile over to make a new stack, and turn over its top three cards to start a new discard pile.

-As in the turn-based game, play continues until one player has played all the cards to the foundation piles and wins, or until both players are blocked, in which case the winner is the player who has played more cards to the foundation piles, or equivalently, the player who has fewest cards in their stack plus layout.
+Play continues until one player has played all their cards to the foundation piles and wins, or until all players are blocked, in which case the winner is the player who has played most cards to the foundation piles, or equivalently, the player who has fewest cards in their stack plus layout.

-At Solitaire Online you can play Double Solitaire with simultaneous play against a computer opponent.
+At Cardgame.com you can play two-player Simultaneous Solitaire against a computer opponent.

 With JD Software's Solitaire app you can play Double Solitaire against live opponents or against the computer using an Android phone or iPhone or on the web.